mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 Sometimes I'll use a debugger.
-A debugger is a specialized tool that allows you go through your Python code, one line at a time.
+A debugger is a specialized tool that allows you to go through your Python code, one line at a time.

 Considering how much code we write